 It’s been well-documented that income inequality can affect romantic relationships.
 But the same can be true of friendships: According to a CouponCabin.com survey, pressure to keep up financially affects as many as one in five friendships, sometimes even resulting in the end of the relationship.

 Maybe you’ve experienced this tension yourself if you and your friends are in different career or life stages.
 While you might not talk money on a regular basis, nothing highlights those differences more than deciding where to have dinner, or being invited to a destination wedding.

 Unaddressed, this pressure can lead to making decisions that you’ll later regret, like racking up a huge amount of credit card debt.
 Or it can cause resentment in your relationships if you feel that your group of friends is insensitive to your situation.

 But both can be avoided with a little work and creativity on your part.
 Here’s how to navigate your relationships when your friends make more money than you do.

 Honesty is the best policy here.
 You don’t have to divulge the gory details of your financial situation, but simply being open about your need to watch your spending will relieve some of the pressure you’re feeling.

 This might mean saying “no,” to specific events you cannot afford, like the expensive dinner or that destination wedding.
 Just be upfront about the reason why.
-Speaking up could also have a surprising result—you may not be the only one in your group of friends that’s feeling the financial stress.
+Speaking up could also have a surprising result—you may not be the only one in your group of friends that are feeling the financial stress.
 You might hear a chorus of “Me too”s once you say something.